-Let's not forget that this was also repeated in "You're Welcome", where after the day is won and everyone is celebrating, Cordy and Angel have one last kiss.
-She says, "You're welcome.", the phone rings, and Angel finds out she died that morning.
+"You're Welcome", where after the day is won and everyone is celebrating, Cordy and Angel have one last kiss.
+She says, "You're welcome.", the phone rings and Angel finds out she died that morning.
 Let the tears commence!

 "Spin the Bottle" which is Angel's equivalent of Buffy's "Tabula Rasa" is a perfect example of this.
 The majority of the episode has the Angel Investigations crew all having their memories regressed to their teenage years and all sorts of wacky hijinx going on: Wesley returns to his wussy self from Buffy's third season, Fred is revealed to have been a pothead as a teenager, Angel's memories go back to before he even became a vampire and he mistakes a group of cars for demons... and then the end happens where everyone gets their memories restored. we get our first glimpse of the first major antagonist for the season, Cordelia leaves the group and Angel is alone and heart-broken, and Lorne, who's also been directly addressing the audience the whole episode closes things out by delivering one of the most somber, heart-breaking monologues on television.

-Buffy is rife with examples.
-Oh, where to start... could it be with the part in Innocence where it goes from passionate love story to "zomg, Angel is EVIL!"?
+Oh, where to start... could it be with the part in "Innocence" where it goes from passionate love story to "zomg, Angel is EVIL!"?
 Or how about season six, where it went from a musical episode to a magical addiction fueled angst-fest?

 Or how about the zany madcap jaunt about a geek and his robot girlfriend that ends with Buffy finding her mother's dead body?
 And then, of course, the geek turns out to be the bastard son of Lex Luthor and Max Cady.

-Storyteller is pretty much pure comedy (One scene features Andrew narrating the story of Faith fighting Spock).
+"Storyteller" is pure comedy (One scene features Andrew narrating the story of Faith fighting Spock).
 Then they get to the seal, and Buffy threatens to kill Andrew: